 The core team of dSHARP supports the local digital research and publishing community through consultations, providing funding for graduate fellowships and digital microgrants, and directing those in need to resources at CMU and the greater Pittsburgh region.
 This page also offers references to additional research support for students, faculty, and staff.

-During these sessions we can:
+During consultations we can:

 - show you how to work with experimental digital methods;